cataniamatt/devops-test/documentation.md

 * Node JS

 ### To do:
-* Create the infrastructure code using Terraform
+* Create and deploy the infrastructure code using Terraform
-* Create an IaC deployment pipeline for the Terraform code
 * Configure the Kubernetes cluster
 * Create the application build pipeline:
     * Build the application as an image